IR Long Put Strategy

 What is a long put on IR?

 A long put on IR is the long put strategy applied to IR (stock).
 The strategy is structurally bearish: A long put buys downside exposure with a fixed maximum loss equal to the premium paid; profit accrues if the underlying closes below the strike minus premium at expiration.
-With IR stock trading near $70.43, the strikes shown on this page are snapped to the nearest listed IR chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With IR stock at $82.34 on the August 17, 2026 close, the strikes shown on this page are snapped to the nearest listed IR chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are IR long put max profit and max loss calculated?